Theodore Wells Pietsch II: Back to Chrysler, Virgil Exner, and the Dream Cars of Ghia: 1950–1952

-Pietsch went back to Chrysler in 1950, this time to work for Virgil Max Exner (1909−1973), one of the most celebrated personalities in automotive design and who, a year earlier, had taken over Chrysler's Advanced Styling Group.
-Exner had the salesmanship and persuasiveness required to make badly needed changes that would by the mid-1950s bring Chrysler to the forefront of American automobile design.
-Now as Director of Styling, Exner set about rebuilding the department, turning it into the talk of the town, not only among Detroit's styling circles but of the entire country.
-Pietsch played a decisive role in this domestic success as well as in Chrysler's association with Italian auto makers—first, a short-lived relationship with Pinin Farina in 1950, and then, in the following year, with Carrozzeria Ghia of Turin.
+Pietsch went back to Chrysler in 1950, this time to work for Virgil Max Exner (1909−1973), American automotive designer and someone who had, a year earlier, taken over Chrysler's Advanced Styling Group.
+Exner is credited with making key changes at Chrysler, which contributed to the company's rise in the American automobile design industry during the mid-1950s.
+Pietsch is also credited with contributing to this domestic success as well as in Chrysler's association with Italian auto makers.
+This was first, a short-lived relationship with Pinin Farina in 1950, and then, in the following year, with Carrozzeria Ghia of Turin.
 By 1953, a half a dozen Italian-built Chrysler show-cars had been created.
-Under these ideal working conditions, it's a wonder that Pietsch didn't stay longer with Exner—the potential at Chrysler for new and exciting things was enormous, but once again the thrill of a new challenge was too great.
-Responding in early 1952 to an attractive offer from Raymond Loewy, brokered in part by his old friend Bob Koto, he moved from Detroit to South Bend, Indiana, to join Raymond Loewy and Associates, which at the time held the Studebaker design contract.
+Responding in early 1952 to an offer from Raymond Loewy, brokered in part by his friend Bob Koto, he moved from Detroit to South Bend, Indiana, to join Raymond Loewy and Associates, which at the time held the Studebaker design contract.